allister-grange/terraform-associate-guide-003/7- Implement and Maintain State/7-notes.md

 It is important to note if your remote state provider supports *state locking*, which will lock the state file when a `terraform apply` is being run.
 This keeps your state consistent and helps with collaboration.

+To unlock the state manually, you must run the `terraform force-unlock <lock_id>` command.

 #### **Backend block and cloud integration in configuration**

 Example Azure configuration